omeka/omeka-s-enduser/docs/install.md

 If you are [using Reclaim Hosting](#one-click-installation), you will have to manually set the PHP path when you install.
 See [their instructions here](https://support.reclaimhosting.com/hc/en-us/articles/1500005620481#omeka-s){target=_blank}.

-If you begin to see errors once you start working with Omeka, particularly errors with something like "PHP-CLI error: invalid PHP path", you will need to manually set the PHP path.
+Use the [System Information page](admin-dashboard.md#system-information) to verify that you installation has identified the correct PHP path.
+If there is an error when you click the button, that can indicate whether you need to set the configuration manually.

 See [Configuration Options](configuration.md) to learn about modifying thumbnail generation, setting the PHP path manually, and more.

 !!! note
 	If you have an existing Omeka Classic or S installation, you may wish to look at modules such as the [Omeka Classic Importer](modules/omekaCimporter.md), the [Omeka S Item Importer](modules/ositemimporter.md), or the [CSV Import module](modules/csvimport.md), which can help you copy other types of data.